Dungyichao/PeriodicScheduler_Semaphore/README.md

 </p>

 #### 3.2.4 Context Switch (Part I) <br />
 The assembly code in the following will only be executed once.
 This function brings the Task0 information stored in stack0 to the register.
-Most important of all is that it stored the task0 address into Link Register (R14) so that when processor exit this function, the processor will be led to task0 and do the task in task0.
+Most important of all is that it stored the task0 address into Link Register (R14) so that when the processor exit this function, the processor will be led to task0 and do the task in task0.

 ```c++
 		AREA |.text|, CODE, READONLY, ALIGN=2